PlekhanovaElena/ALAN_Arctic/README.md

 [downloading_human_set_data.R](https://github.com/PlekhanovaElena/ALAN_Arctic/blob/main/downloading_human_set_data.R)

-### Stats for ALAN area and development during 1992-2013 (Fig.1, Table 1, Supplementary Table 1)
+### Stats for ALAN area and development during 1992-2013 (Figure 1, Table 1, Suppl.
+Table 1)

 We calculated total lit area for each region and subregion for each year.
 We then calculated ARIMA slope and p-value and the annual growth in ALAN extent.